teejlab/API-Risk-Assessment-Framework/docs/report_book/3_ds_methods.md

 ## 3.2 Summary of the Exploratory Data Analysis (EDA)

 We identified two key issues after performing EDA.
-The first was insufficient data points for high-risk labels (See {ref}`Figure 1 <risk_label-fig>` below).
+The first was insufficient data points for high-risk labels (See {ref}`Fig. 1 <risk_label-fig>` below).
 This will result in the training model reading too much into the four instances that are labelled as high risk.
 The training model will remember the patterns.
 To tackle this, we used Synthetic Minority Oversampling Technique (SMOTE) to generate more new samples.

 ```{figure} images/risk_label.jpg